What's new in Visual Studio 2017

-- Streamlined Azure development.
-Built-in suite of Azure tools that enable developers to easily create cloud-first applications powered by Microsoft Azure.
-Visual Studio makes it easy to configure, build, debug, package, and deploy applications and services on Microsoft Azure directly from the IDE.
+- Cloud app development with Azure.
+A built-in suite of Azure tools enable you to easily create cloud-first apps powered by Microsoft Azure.
+Visual Studio makes it easy to configure, build, debug, package, and deploy apps and services on Azure.

 A new setup experience

-We've redesigned the Visual Studio setup experience to make it even easier to install just the features you need, when you need them.
-We've also reduced the minimum footprint, so that Visual Studio installs more quickly with less system impact.
+Visual Studio makes it easier and faster to install just the features you need, when you need them.
 And, it uninstalls cleanly, too.

-The most important change you'll see when you install Visual Studio is its new install experience.
-On the Workloads tab, you'll see installation options that are grouped to represent common frameworks, languages, and platforms - covering everything from .NET desktop development to data science with R, Python, and F#.
+The most important change to note when you install Visual Studio is its new setup experience.
+On the Workloads tab, you'll see installation options that are grouped to represent common frameworks, languages, and platforms.
+It covers everything from .NET desktop development to C++ application development on Windows, Linux, and iOS.

-To learn even more about the new installation experience, including step-by-step instructions that walk you through it, see our Install Visual Studio page.
+To learn more about the new installation experience, including step-by-step instructions that walk you through it, see the Install Visual Studio page.

 Start Visual Studio faster

-If Visual Studio detects that IDE startup time is slow, it provides a new Visual Studio Performance Center to help you speed things up.
-The Performance Center lists all the extensions and tool windows that are slowing down IDE startup.
+The new Visual Studio Performance Center can help you optimize your IDE start-up time.
+The Performance Center lists all the extensions and tool windows that might slow down the IDE startup.
 You can use it to improve startup performance by determining when extensions start, or whether tool windows are open at startup.